 Course Description: This course analyzes African American participation in six United States wars and conflicts, including The Civil War, the Spanish War, World War I, World War II, the Korean War, and the Vietnam War.
-This class will discuss topics related to citizenship, manhood, racism, domestic terrorism, sexism, and civil rights.
+This class will discuss citizenship, manhood, racism, domestic terrorism, sexism, and civil rights.
+Using Darlene Clark Hines' "Black Studies Manifesto" as a guide, students will study, discuss, and analyze the history of Black participation in American Wars, charting changes and/or continuities over time.

 Course Objectives:

 - 1. Examine the history of African American involvement in U.S. wars. - 2.
 Leave this course with an understanding of arguments supporting and opposing African American participation in U.S. wars. - 3.
 Interpret documents and other forms of evidence in their historical context - 4.
 Formulate and support historical questions - 5.
 Employ multiple forms of evidence and articulate a well-structured historical argument - 6.
 Conduct original research and develop a substantial research paper - 7.
-Engage in an ongoing process of writing and revision and report orally on research Required Books:
+Engage in an ongoing process of writing and revision and report orally on research

+Required Books:

 Kimberly Phillips, War!
 What is it good for?
-Black Freedom Struggles & the U.S. Military from World War II to Iraq Chad Williams, Torchbearers of Democracy: African American Soldiers in the World War I Era Deborah Willis, The Black Civil War Soldier: A Visual History of Conflict and Citizenship Wallace Terry, Bloods, Black Veterans of the Vietnam War: An Oral History Requirements and Evaluation of Grades:
+Black Freedom Struggles & the U.S. Military from World War II to Iraq

+Chad Williams, Torchbearers of Democracy: African American Soldiers in the World War I Era

+Deborah Willis, The Black Civil War Soldier: A Visual History of Conflict and Citizenship

+Wallace Terry, Bloods, Black Veterans of the Vietnam War: An Oral History

+Requirements and Evaluation of Grades: